ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 #### What can attestations in the AttestationStation be used for?

-Attestations in the AttestationStation are on-chain and be used by other smart contracts in a variety of applications.
+Attestations in the AttestationStation are on-chain and can be used by other smart contracts in a variety of applications.
 Instead of having a single entity owning user data and identity, the AttestationStation is a graph of peer-to-peer (p2p) attestations.

 ![](../../assets/docs/governance/attestationstation/network.png)